WBCL

-WBCL is an FM radio station located in Fort Wayne, Indiana.
+WBCL is an FM radio station located in Fort Wayne, Indiana, United States.
 The station operates on the FM radio frequency of 90.3 MHz.
 WBCL is owned by Taylor University in Upland, Indiana with its studios located at the university's Fort Wayne campus.

 Its current programming consists of Christian adult contemporary music.

 Repeaters and translators

-WBCL maintains a network of repeaters and translators that enable its signal to reach a wide geographical area.
-WBCL's signal extends beyond Fort Wayne into Northwest Ohio and Southern Michigan, extending to Toledo, Lima, and almost to Detroit.
+WBCL maintains a network of repeaters and translators that extends its reach into Eastern Indiana, Northwest Ohio and Southern Michigan.